BenIlies/NoPASARAN/docs/tutorial/intro_guards.rst

 3. `State Not Reached`: This state is defined but, given the current setup of the FSM, will not be reached since the condition of the guard will always evaluate to false.

 4. `State Reached`: This state is the final state of the FSM.
-It doesn't define any actions or transitions, indicating the end of the FSM scenario.
+It doesn't define any actions or transitions, indicating the end of the FSM test.

 The FSM operates as follows: